finnianr/Eiffel-Loop/doc/Contents.md

 **Credits**

 Special thanks to [Scott Wheeler](https://github.com/scotchi), the original author of the TagLib library, for his kind assistance and and support in creating this Eiffel binding.

 ## Windows Audio

 Audio extensions for the [WEL GUI library](https://www.eiffel.org/doc/solutions/WEL) that facilitate playback and other audio functions.

 ## Vision2 Audio

 Audio extensions for Windows implementation of Vision2 GUI library.
 This depends on the [WEL audio extensions](https://github.com/finnianr/eiffel-loop/tree/master/library/wel-x-audio.pecf) library.

 ## Laabhair Audio Analysis Framework

 **Status:** No longer maintained

-The ''Laabhair''* audio analysis framework was developed at the [https://arrow.dit.ie/dmc/ Digital Media Centre at the Dublin Institute of Technology] to do audio analysis with Eiffel in real-time, presenting graphical audio representations using an [https://www.adobe.com/products/flashplayer.html Adobe Flash player] GUI.
+The *Laabhair** audio analysis framework was developed at the [Digital Media Centre at the Dublin Institute of Technology](https://arrow.dit.ie/dmc/) to do audio analysis with Eiffel in real-time, presenting graphical audio representations using an [Adobe Flash player](https://www.adobe.com/products/flashplayer.html) GUI.

-(*''Laabhair is the Gaelic for talk.'')
+(**Laabhair is the Gaelic for talk.*)

 **Benefits for various developer audiences**

-''Eiffel Programmers''
+*Eiffel Programmers*

 1. Easy access to the advanced sound analysis capabilities of Praat and conversely gives Praat programmers easy access to the advanced engineering capabilities of Eiffel.
 Praat script is an elegant little language with an ADA like syntax that does for sound analysis what PL/SQL does for database querying.
 The level of Eiffel required to make use of the framework is very minimal.
 The essence of a Laabhair application can be understood from a single Eiffel class.
 2. Easy access to the advanced presentation capabilities of Flash and conversely gives Flash programmers easy access to the advanced engineering capabilities of Eiffel.
 The most significant part of this framework is an elegantly simple XML-orientated network-RPC protocol allowing Eiffel to make asynchronous calls to ActionScript procedures in a Flash application.
 Unlike SOAP, Laabhair RPC messages have a very transparent syntax that is self-explanatory.
 Communication in the other direction is through parameterless commands representing Flash button clicks.

-''Praat programmers''
+*Praat programmers*

 Easy access to the advanced presentation capabilities of Flash and conversely gives Flash programmers easy access to the advanced sound analysis capabilities of Praat.